 3. Love seems more secure

 The adrenalin rush might give way to a warm, fuzzy and comfortable feeling after you marry the love of your life.
 Marriage is a huge commitment and brings about a certain sense of security.
-Of course, it is not guarantee that the relationship will last but it is tougher to break a marriage than it is to break a relationship.
+Of course, it is not a guarantee that the relationship will last, but it is tougher to break a marriage than it is to break a relationship.
+So one feels like they’ve made achieved something massive after due persistence and effort, and have thus finally won the woman or man of their dreams.

 Love after marriage therefore, brings with it a certain surety and promise of a long-term association.
 If the relationship is strong, it can lead to contentment and happiness.
+That’s the main thing about the qualities of a relationship before and after marriage.
+There’s only more and more connectedness to look forward to.
 When you are sure you want to be together, you move on the next phase – raising a family.

-Tip: Build on the secure feeling to cement your bond further and take your relationship to the next level with the aim to grow together as a couple.
+Tip: Does love last after marriage?
+Of course it does.
+Build on the secure feeling to cement your bond further and take your relationship to the next level with the aim to grow together as a couple.

 4. The purpose of money is different

-Priorities change.
-Buying a house, building assets and securing for a good future become important while you try to reduce expenses and the temptation to spend on each other.
+Priorities change and that’s when the changes between love before marriage vs love after marriage start showing.
+Buying a house, building assets and securing yourselves for a good future become important while you try to reduce expenses and the temptation to spend on each other.
+Earlier, all the money was to splurge, impress and enjoy.
+Now it’s more about stability.
 Money issues can ruin a relationship, if not handled well.

 5. Sexual attraction fades

-If you have heard often that guys change after marriage, it mostly refers to their sexual attraction.
+Oops!
+This is perhaps the most difficult thing about how love changes after marriage.
+Buckle up, because you might not want to hear this one.
+If you have heard that guys change after marriage, it mostly refers to their sexual attraction.
 A lot of factors may impact the sex drive, most notably stress, boredom, the mundane routine of married life and so on.
-The lack of interest in sex is seen equally in men and women.
+The lack of interest in sex is seen equally in men as well as women, so let’s not point fingers at either gender too quickly.

 It may be difficult to retain the same sexual attraction for a long time for a single partner which is why it is necessary to invest in your relationship regardless of the time you spend with each other.
-The pulls and pressures of married life also takes a toll first on a couple’s sex life.
+Earlier the thrill, the passion and the excitement was something else.
+But now that you crash in the same bed everyday after a long day at work, an undercooked dinner and dishes that you’ve blown off for tomorrow — the sex might just suffer.
+The pulls and pressures of married life do often take a toll on a couple’s sex life and may even lead to a sexless marriage if not addressed.

 Tip: Be more adventurous in the bedroom.
-Look out for ways to please each other and maintain the joy in the relationship.
+Look out for ways to pleasure each other and maintain the joy in the relationship.

 6. There is more adjustment

+The biggest relationship and marriage difference after the vows have been made, is this one.
+So pay close attention.
+Earlier, fights used to be petty.
+But now things are different.
 Your outlook towards conflicts changes after marriage and more so, after a child or two.
 During the dating phase, couples are generally less tolerant of each other.
-Agreed, conflicts may not rise too often as it is the pre-married phase but in long-term relationships fights do creep in.
+Agreed, conflicts may not arise too often as it is the pre-married phase but in long-term relationships fights do creep in.

 Related Reading: The Top 3 Reasons Why A Couple Fights About The Same Things

 If however, the same argument rises after marriage, a couple is usually willing to give each other a chance especially in the initial years.
-Simply because, walking out isn’t an option.
-At the back of their mind, they know they have to give it a shot whether they like it or not.
-It’s only when these fights increase that the thought of separation comes in.
+Simply because, walking out isn’t an option, so it’s much smarter to just stay and make things work.
+At the back of their mind, they know they have to give it a shot whether they like it or not since this is someone they’ve chosen to be their life partner.
+It’s only when these fights increase and become recurring, that the thought of separation comes in.

 Tip: Fights and arguments will take place but have an attitude of adjustment and compromise for the sake of keeping the relationship alive, as far as possible.